 Iowa's STEM Initiative

-Through a competitive application process, Southwestern Community College was designated as the "hub" of the Southwest Regional STEM Network.
+Through a competitive application process, Southwestern Community College was designated as the "hub" of the Southwest Regional STEM Network in 2013, and renewed for three years starting in July 1, 2015.
 Each region is charged with promoting and implementing quality STEM programming throughout the state.
 View map of regional hubs.

 STEM is a partner with the Iowa Workforce Development offices across Iowa.
 STEM supports the National Career Readiness Certificate testing program.